-The Lumpkin County Library is open Monday through Saturday and has classes, book discussion groups, an interlibrary loan program, public computers with Internet access and volunteer opportunities.
-When not spending time at the library, residents often partake in the University's good selection of continuing education classes and lectures.
+The popular Lumpkin County Library is open Monday through Saturday and has classes, book discussion groups, an interlibrary loan program, public computers with Internet access and volunteer opportunities.
+When not spending time at the library, residents often partake in the University's selection of continuing education classes and lectures.

 Public transportation is supplied by the county in the form of a two vehicle, appointment-based van service that operates Monday through Friday.

-Chestatee Regional Hospital has 49 beds and is accredited by the Joint Commission.
+Chestatee Regional Hospital has 48 beds and is accredited by the Joint Commission.
 It is a short-term facility, a part of the Atlanta-based SunLink Health System, and it accepts Medicare patients.
 Atlanta has a dozen hospitals and medical centers if more in-depth care is required.
 Decatur, just east of Atlanta, has a VA hospital.

 With its elevation of 1,450 feet, Dahlonega winters can be chilly with temperatures in the 30s and 40s.
 Summer temperatures are generally in the 70s, 80s and low 90s.
 On average, the area receives 62 inches of rain and a trace of snow each year.
 Ice storms can happen.
 The sun shines 225 days of the year.
 On the comfort index, a combination of temperature and humidity, Dahlonega is just below the national average.
-The air quality is very good.

 Dahlonega does have a few drawbacks.
 It is remote.
 The poverty rate is above the national average, although much of this is attributed to the student population.
 Some parts of town have seen better days.
-Tourists and college students are a constant presence, although there are fewer tourists in the winter and fewer college kids in the summer.
+Tourists and college students are a constant presence, although there are fewer tourists in the winter and fewer students in the summer.
 The chance of a tornado striking is 92% above the national average.

-Webwerxx, Inc. Copyright (c) 2006-2016.
+Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.
 KKN